2025 Finlandia Trophy

 The 2025 Finlandia Trophy is a figure skating competition sanctioned by the International Skating Union (ISU).
-Organized and hosted by Skating Finland, it is the sixth event of the 2025–26 ISU Grand Prix of Figure Skating series: a senior-level international invitational competition series.
-It will be held 21–23 November at the Helsinki Ice Hall in Helsinki, Finland.
-Medals will be awarded in men's singles, women's singles, pair skating, and ice dance.
-Skaters will also earn points based on their results, and the top skaters or teams in each discipline at the end of the season will be invited to then compete at the 2025 Grand Prix Final in Nagoya, Japan.
+Organized and hosted by Skating Finland, it was the sixth event of the 2025–26 Grand Prix of Figure Skating series: a senior-level international invitational competition series.
+It was held from 21 to 23 November at the Helsinki Ice Hall in Helsinki, Finland.
+Medals were awarded in men's singles, women's singles, pair skating, and ice dance.
+Skaters also earned points based on their results, and the top skaters or teams in each discipline at the end of the season were then invited to compete at the 2025–26 Grand Prix Final in Nagoya, Japan.
+Yuma Kagiyama and Mone Chiba of Japan won the men's and women's events, respectively.
+Minerva Fabienne Hase and Nikita Volodin of Germany won the pairs event, and Laurence Fournier Beaudry and Guillaume Cizeron of France won the ice dance event.
+The unusually harsh judging of the ice dance event prompted an outcry from both skaters and their coaches, leading the ISU to announce a formal review of the matter.

 Background

 The ISU Grand Prix of Figure Skating is a series of seven events sanctioned by the International Skating Union (ISU) and held during the autumn: six qualifying events and the Grand Prix of Figure Skating Final.
 This allows skaters to perfect their programs earlier in the season, as well as compete against the skaters whom they would later encounter at the World Championships.
 Skaters earn points based on their results in their respective competitions and the top skaters or teams in each discipline are invited to compete at the Grand Prix Final.
 The first edition of the Grand Prix of Finland was held in 2018 in Helsinki as a replacement event for the Cup of China – a long-time event in the Grand Prix series – after the Chinese Skating Association declined to host any international skating events in order to prepare its venues for the 2022 Winter Olympics.
-Following the 2022 Russian invasion of Ukraine, Russian and Belarusian athletes were banned from participating in international figure skating competitions.
-The ISU also ordered that no international competitions would be held in Russia or Belarus.
-Therefore, the Rostelecom Cup, which had been scheduled for that November, was cancelled.
-As such, the Grand Prix of Finland was staged to serve as a replacement.
+Following the 2022 Russian invasion of Ukraine, the Rostelecom Cup, which had been scheduled in Russia for that November, was cancelled.
+As such, the Grand Prix of Finland was staged to serve as its replacement.
 In 2024, the Grand Prix of Finland adopted the name Finlandia Trophy, which had previously been the name of Finland's Challenger Series event.

-Entries
+The 2025 Finlandia Trophy was the sixth event of the 2025–26 Grand Prix of Figure Skating series, and was held from 21 to 23 November at the Helsinki Ice Hall in Helsinki, Finland.
+Upon completion of the Finlandia Trophy, the top six skaters and teams in each discipline – men's singles, women's singles, pair skating, and ice dance – were then invited to compete at the 2025 Grand Prix of Figure Skating Final in Nagoya, Japan.

+Changes to preliminary assignments

 The International Skating Union published the initial list of entrants on 6 June 2025.